Finishing the web application with Sequent

 Adding and editing Posts

-To be able to add and edit posts we need to add the following code.
-Since this is somewhat of a repeat of what we did earlier in creating an Author we just show the code that needs to be added.
+For now we will just add the ability to add and edit a Post on the Author’s show page.
+Since this is somewhat of a repeat of what we did earlier for creating an Author, we only show the code that needs to be added.

-In lib/post/commands.rb
+In lib/post/commands.rb add:

 class EditPost < Sequent::Command